thirdweb-dev/js/packages/thirdweb/README.md

 ## Migrating from previous versions

-Follow the [migration guide](https://portal.thirdweb.com/typescript/v5/migrate?ref=github.com) to learn how to progrssively upgrade to the unified thirdweb SDK from previous versions.
+Follow the [migration guide](https://portal.thirdweb.com/typescript/v5/migrate?ref=github.com) to learn how to progressively upgrade to the unified thirdweb SDK from previous versions.

 ## Starter kits